-Pests do not only risk your property, they are also a threat to your family’s health.
-As with other hazards, prevention and being on the offense is a better strategy than being on the defence after pests have gained access or control over parts of your property.
+Pests do not only pose a risk to your property but are also a threat to your family’s health.
+As with other hazards, prevention and being on the offense is a better strategy than being on the defense after pests have gained access or control over parts of your property.

 The following methods are layers of protection that perform well together to reduce the threats from pests.

-- Start with studying the threats in your location.
-You can learn about the main or common threats from local building codes and other local public resources.
+- Start with researching the threats in your location.
+You can learn about the main or common risks from local building codes and other local public resources, or use our tool.

 - Use pest-proof building materials;